Amateur Radio Antenna Tuners

 The center of the dipole must now land somewhere down the long wire at

-a 1/4 multiple wavelength from the other end where a voltage node must
+a 1/4 multiple wavelength from the other end where a voltage node will

 appear at the point of reflection.